“The important thing is to make the lesson of each case tell on your education.”

 Participation in one small (5-6 people) discussion group is mandatory and will last ~ 90 minutes and homemade snacks are provided.
 During this time you will read your reflection and a group discussion will follow that is facilitated by Dr. Harrell, Dr.Nall, and Dr. Lynch.
 You are welcome to attend any of the discussion sessions, though you only will read at one.
-There is a sign up sheet on the door of the clerkship office 4108.
+There is a sign up sheet on the bulletin board across from our office, M-408.
 (Students in Jacksonville the second half of the rotation who do not sign up for the discussion week 4 will participate in the final group discussion.)

 Full credit is given for participation.
 Lack of participation will lower you overall professionalism evaluation.

 (Obviously these were polished for publication and yours does not need to be this well-edited.)